 - If the noise from the treadmill is due to its placement on an uneven surface, the most convenient solution is to keep the best treadmill mat to reduce noise below it.
-The noise will go away in an instance.
+With a rubber mat, the noise will go away in an instance.

-- Treadmills are notoriously noisy equipment.
+- Make sure to lubricate the belt according to your manufacturers’ advice to keep your machine well and quiet.
+Treadmills are notoriously noisy equipment.
 However, these are common whirring or thumping noises.
-They might become increasingly loud with time, which is why you need to go the extra mile for your treadmill.
-Make sure to lubricate the belt according to your manufacturers’ advice to keep your machine well and quiet.
+They might become increasingly loud with time, which is why you need to go the extra mile for your home treadmill.

-- You should also consider soundproofing the room where the treadmill is kept so that the people outside are not disrupted by the noise.
+- You should also consider soundproofing the living space where the treadmill is kept so that the people outside are not disrupted by the noise.
 This can be done by hanging sound curtains or thick blankets, using furniture as a way to thicken the walls, or carpeting the room, etc.

 - Anti-vibration rubber pads can be placed beneath each corner of the treadmill to absorb excessive sound.

-- Investing in a quieter treadmill could be the answer to all of your noise pollution problems.
+- Investing in quiet treadmills could be the answer to all of your noise pollution problems.
 One option is to get a manual treadmill since it has no motor.
 While it is limited to restricted movement, a walking treadmill or desk treadmill also comes at a lower price.
-You can also get a curved treadmill.
-It is pricier but is known to produce less noise.
+Using manual curved treadmills may also help you reduce treadmill noise.
+They are pricier but are known to produce less noise.

 - You can simply consult your neighbors to find out if they’re bothered by the noise.
 By communicating with them, you can come up with a coordinated schedule where you can use the treadmill at timings that won’t disturb the neighbors.
 And what do you know, It could also be the case that the neighbors are unbothered by the noise!

 - Another solution to your problems could lie in your shoes.
-Invest in quieter running shoes with good absorbing material for the sound in order to reduce the impact noise.
+Invest in quiet running shoes with good absorbing material for the sound in order to reduce the impact noise.

-- If the treadmill makes noise despite regular lubrication, it could be caused by worn-out or damaged bearings.
+- If the treadmill makes too much noise despite regular lubrication, it could be caused by worn-out or damaged bearings.
 Replace them to achieve a quieter experience!